 At 7th level, a merchant has such vast experience with stolen items and trade goods used in bribes, he can instinctively and immediately determine the value of objects he sees.
 The merchant may make an Appraise skill check (to determine an item’s value, or determine the most valuable item of a hoard) as a swift action.
 If a merchant chooses to make such an Appraise check as a standard action, he may roll the check twice and take the better of the two results.

 This ability replaces skilled liar.

 At 10th level, a merchant can use his gil toss ability to hit any number of creatures within 30 feet by spending gil (must use the same type of coins) and making a ranged touch attack for each creature.
 However, he cannot make multiple attacks with his gil toss ability through the gil rain ability.

 Master Merchant (Ex)

 At 20th level, the merchant becomes the pinnacle of wheeling and dealing.
 He can sell treasure and items at 100% of value, regardless of condition.
-In addition, he gains a +1 bonus to all gil toss and gil rain die rolls and up to 3 times per day, he can maximize the damage dealt from these abilities.
+In addition, he gains a bonus to all gil toss and gil rain damage rolls equal to his Charisma modifier.
+In addition, up to 3 times per day, he can maximize the damage dealt from these abilities.

 This ability replaces master strike.